Tuesdays – 10:30am to 11:30am

 In January 2010, the Director started the “1,2,3, the Story is Coming to Me” community outreach initiative that introduces children to the concept and love of reading.
-The curriculum was developed for local childcare centers in the Gainesville area.
+The curriculum was developed for local childcare centers in Cooke County.
 Starting Fall of 2011, classes at some of the local school systems were added.

 In May 2012, the Cooke County Library received its first of many grants to support this literacy initiative.
-This project has been funded in part by Target, NETLS and the Walmart Foundation.
-Currently, this project is funded by the John & Sandy Schmitz Family.
+This project has been funded in part by Target, NETLS, the Walmart Foundation and the John & Sandy Schmitz Family.
+Currently, this project is funded by the Cooke County Electric Charitable Foundation Operation Round Up.